 - AES: (Audio Engineering Society): A professional organization that recommends standards for the audio industries. - AES/EBU: Informal name for a digital audio standard established jointly by the Audio Engineering Society and the European Broadcasting Union organizations. - ANALOG: An adjective describing any signal that varies continuously as opposed to a digital signal that contains discrete levels representing digits 0 and 1. - A-TO D CONVERTER (ANALOG-TO-DIGITAL): A circuit that uses digital sampling to convert an analog signal into a digital representation of that signal. - BIT: A binary representation of 0 or 1.
 One of the quantized levels of a pixel. - BIT PARALLEL: Byte-wise transmission of digital video down a multi-conductor cable where each pair of wires carries a single bit.
 This standard is covered under SMPTE 125M, EBU 3267-E and CCIR 656. - BIT SERIAL: Bit-wise transmission of digital video down a single conductor such as coaxial cable.
 May also be sent through fiber optics.
-This standard is covered under SMPTE 259M and CCIR 656. - BIT STREAM: A continuous series of bits transmitted on a line. - BNC: Abbreviation of "baby N connector".
-A cable connector used extensively in television systems. - BYTE: A complete set of quantized levels containing all the bits.
+This standard is covered under SMPTE 259M and CCIR 656. - BIT STREAM: A continuous series of bits transmitted on a line. - BNC: Acronym for Bayonet Neill Concelman a coaxial cable connector used extensively in professional television systems.
+These connectors have a characteristic impedance of 75 ohms and are standardized by IEC 61169-8 Annex A. - BYTE: A complete set of quantized levels containing all the bits.
 Bytes consisting of 8 to 10 bits per sample are typical in digital video systems. - CABLE EQUALIZATION: The process of altering the frequency response of a video amplifier to compensate for high frequency losses in coaxial cable. - CCIR: (International Radio Consultative Committee) An international standards committee.
 (This organization is now known as ITU.) - CCIR-601: (This document now known as ITU-R601).
 An international standard for component digital television from which was derived SMPTE 125M and EBU 3246-E standards.
 CCIR-601 defines the sampling systems, matrix values and filter characteristics for both Y, B-Y, R-Y and RGB component digital television signals. - CCIR-656: (This document now known as ITU-R656).
 The physical parallel and serial interconnect scheme for CCIR-601.
-CCIR-656 defines the parallel connector pinouts as well as the blanking, sync and multiplexing schemes used in both parallel and serial interfaces.
+CCIR-656 defines the parallel connector pin-outs as well as the blanking, sync and multiplexing schemes used in both parallel and serial interfaces.
 It reflects definitions found in EBU Tech 3267 (for 625 line systems) and SMPTE 125M (parallel 525 line systems) and SMPTE 259M (serial 525 line systems).